DIVISION NEWS...

 Land Use and Planning

 Land use development projects currently under environmental review by the Land Use and Planning division include Core Preservation Area and Compatible Growth Area waivers, interagency referrals, inquiries and requests for determination of jurisdiction.
-Applications include expansion of municipal sewer treatment plant capacity as well as residential, commercial and industrial development.
+Applications include development at Hampton West Park in Westhampton to expand the parking lot, rehabilitate sports courts and construct a restroom building as well as the use of indoor agriculture on the site of a former commercial office complex in Calverton.

 Science and Stewardship